lipiecki/DepolarizingAnticonformity.jl/README.md

 ```

 ## Note
 Please note that due to convenience, the notation for opinion values used in the source code differes from the one in the paper.
-The three-state ranked opinion can take the value of 1, 2 or 3, and the variables `c1A, c2A, c3A, c1B, c2B, c3B` correspond to agent concentrations.
+The three-state ranked opinion can take the value of 1, 2 or 3, and the variables `c1A, c2A, c3A, c1B, c2B, c3B` correspond to the concentrations of agents.